 Many books present very long explanations about the thermodynamics of adsorption.
-Examples include the 2nd edition of ElSevier book "Adsorption by Powder and porous Solids - Principles, Methodology and Applications[3]," starting with section 2.3 on page 33, or even throughout the book by A. Adamson's book on "Physical Chemistry of Surfaces[4]," and in particular the section XVI- 12 starting on page 633.
-It might be interesting reading for some but most of it is unnecessary.
-There is some thermodynamic derivations included when needed, but other than heats of adsorption and disjoining pressure, thermodynamics is a minor part of this book.
+Examples include the 2nd edition of the Elsevier book Adsorption by Powders and Porous Solids: Principles, Methodology and Applications [3], starting with Section 2.3 on page 33, or even throughout A. Adamson's book Physical Chemistry of Surfaces [4], in particular section XVI-12, starting on page 633.
+It might be interesting reading for some, but most of it is unnecessary.
+There are some thermodynamic derivations included when needed, but other than heats of adsorption and disjoining pressure, thermodynamics is a minor part of this book.

 You may wonder why this is.
 The reason is simple.
-One can not derive any isotherm or any other phenomena in this book using only the four laws of thermodynamics.
-The thing one really needs is the equation of state for the material one is working with.
-Given the equation of state, the phenomenon are usually explainable without using thermodynamics.
+One cannot derive any isotherm or any other phenomena in this book using only the four laws of thermodynamics.
+What one really needs is the equation of state for the material with which one is working.
+Given the equation of state, the phenomena are usually explainable without using thermodynamics.
 Furthermore, without equations of states, thermodynamics is not very useful.
-The assumption that the thermodynamics alone yields answers for physical adsorption is a dilution.
-Take, for example. the integral often used to justify the postulate of "Henry's" law-like behavior of:
+The assumption that the thermodynamics alone yield answers for physical adsorption is a dilution.
+Take, for example, the integral often used to justify the postulate of Henry's Law-like behavior of:

-$$\Pi = \frac{RT}{A} \int{0}^{P} \frac{\mathbf{n}{abs}(P)}{P} dP$$ (1)
+$$\prod = \frac{RT}{A} \int{0}^{1} \frac{n{abs}(P)}{P} dP \tag{1}$$

-The implied assumption is that the number of moles of adsorbate material $\mathbf{n}(P) > 0$ when P > 0.
-If this were the case (and it's obvious that without a pressure of adsorbent that the adsorbate goes to 0 as P goes to 0) then the lower limit of P for the integral drops out using L'Hospital's rule.
-This may not be, and generally is not, the case.
+The implied assumption is that the number of moles of adsorbate material n(P) > 0when P > 0.
+If this were the case (and it is obvious that without a pressure of adsorbent, the adsorbate goes to 0 as P goes to 0), then the lower limit of P for the integral